-We cooperated with the client to roll out a loyalty program that incentivized mechanics with a pre-launch sign up bonus and a structure for rewarding ongoing participation.
-The program generated enthusiastic interest from mechanics and the client continues to gather actionable data.
-This confirmed that their investment in activities for motivating last mile resellers was the right choice.
+We cooperated with the client to roll out a loyalty program that incentivized mechanics with a pre-launch signup bonus and a structure for rewarding ongoing participation.
+The program generated enthusiastic interest from mechanics, and the client continues to gather actionable data.
+This confirmed that their investment in activities for motivating last-mile resellers was the right choice.

-Participation rates continued to rise post-launch, up to 50% as of April 2020, and the invaluable data being gathered is being applied to plan other sales driven efforts in other markets.
+Participation rates continued to rise post-launch, up to 50% as of April 2020, and the invaluable data being gathered is being applied to plan other sales-driven efforts in other markets.

 Our client develops and sells fuels, lubricants, and chemical products in almost every country.
 The nature of their business requires tireless and consistent investment in research and technology development.
-Their specialization in fueling the world’s energy needs combined with actively managing an obligation to mitigating climate change have contributed to their status as leaders and their staying power in the industry.
-Scantrust expertise and experience, including our methods for turning physical goods into points of interaction with last mile resellers and end users, makes us a great partner for industrial companies with limited route-to-market visibility.
+Their specialization in fueling the world’s energy needs to be combined with actively managing an obligation to mitigate climate change have contributed to their status as leaders and their staying power in the industry.
+Scantrust expertise and experience, including our methods for turning physical goods into points of interaction with last mile resellers and end users, make us a great partner for industrial companies with limited route-to-market visibility.
 From the first stage of this project, our experience implementing the Scantrust connected goods platform and working with various printing partners proved to be the best choice for a client hoping to turn a challenge into a revenue opportunity.

 Once our client’s lubricant products leave the factory and enter distribution channels, marketing and sales efforts targeting vehicle dealerships and repair shops are largely out of reach.
 This is despite the products being sold under the client’s own brand name.
 While professional mechanics were already selling and using their products, they frequently had limited to no useful knowledge about their product advantages.
 This was not conducive to ensuring continued sales.
 This discomfort was compounded by the absence of a mechanism for monitoring product distribution routes, with no way to verify on-shelf availability data.
 Retail strategies for sales and marketing were frustrating blind spots.
 The need to focus on last mile resellers, the mechanics, was clear from the project brief.
 If there was a chance to firm up the decisions mechanics made when choosing lubricants, then that would be our focus.
 Scantrust worked with the client to develop a system that would gain the mechanic’s interest and convince them to invest time in learning about the product.
-The bet was that this would translate into recommendations to vehicle owners and in turn generate sales.
-With the challenge and an approach settled, we set out to bring the products online and to developing a compelling reward system for the mechanics.
+The bet was that this would translate into recommendations to vehicle owners and, in turn, generate sales.
+With the challenge and an approach settled, we set out to bring the products online and to develop a compelling reward system for the mechanics.

 We aim to generate value for our client’s business right from the start of a project.
-Our experience binding millions of products to real-time business intelligence combined with quickly customized solutions, like on-the shelf inventory reporting, allows us to consistently deliver that value. — Tim Hadsel-Mares, APAC Director, Scantrust
+Our experience binding millions of products to real-time business intelligence combined with quickly customized solutions, like on-the-shelf inventory reporting, allows us to consistently deliver that value. — Tim Hadsel-Mares, APAC Director, Scantrust

 We’re currently seeing rising participation rates in the active region for this program – up to 50%.
 That result generates interest in a similar program for other regions and justifies the resources put into this one. — Paul Kanwar, Director of Loyalty Programs, Scantrust